 Contact me to schedule your trip to the Bog!

-Rates: I charge $200 for a full day of birding, plus $50 for each additional person up to 3 (gratuity not included).
-To encourage young birders, there is no additional charge for birders in your group under the age of 18.
-For larger groups, please contact me about rates and vehicles (I can rent a 15-passenger van to take your group).
+Rates: I charge $300 for a full day of birding, plus $50 for each additional person up to 3 (gratuity not included).
+For larger groups, please contact me about rates and vehicles.

 Birding: Let me know your target birds, and I will work out an itinerary that maximizes our chance of encountering your priorities.
 Also, please let me know if you are interested in a traditional birding tour or if you are more interested in photography.
 Birding in Sax-Zim Bog is generally done from a vehicle- this is a big place, and driving around is simply the most effective way to cover the area and find where the birds are.
 There are several areas with feeder arrays that we will likely visit, depending on what you are looking for and what species are currently favoring which locations.
 There are a few areas where you can go for a hike if you have the proper gear (good winter boots at a minimum, and snowshoes are often required for any extensive off-road activity).
 Please note that the density of birds in the boreal forest in the winter is quite low - so covering lots of area in a car is often the most effective option for seeing birds (not to mention that the car can help keep us warm!).
-The Friends of Sax-Zim Bog recently built a 900-foot boardwalk at the Warren Nelson Memorial Bog that has quickly become a favorite birding location and has hosted some prized species.
+The Friends of Sax-Zim Bog has built boardwalks at the Warren Nelson Memorial Bog, Winterberry Bog, and Fringed Gentian Bog that have quickly become favorite birding locations that have hosted some prized species.

 Other areas: Northern Minnesota also offers many good birds beyond what can be found in the Bog itself - other areas include Duluth/Superior, the North Shore, and the Superior National Forest that may be better suited for particular species you are looking for.